koszeggy/KGySoft.CoreLibraries/README.md

 - #### XML Serialization

-> _Note:_ KGy SOFT's [`XmlSerializer`][xml] does not attempt to replace the system `XmlSerializer`.
-The latter can be used (more or less) to produce a customized XML, whereas the KGy SOFT version focuses to be able to serialize any object (without any customization though).
-There are many cases where the system version cannot be used.
-For more details see the **Remarks** section in the description of the [`XmlSerializer`][xml] class.
+> _Security Note:_ KGy SOFT's [`XmlSerializer`][xml] is a polymorphic serializer.
+If the serialized content comes from an untrusted source make sure you use its [`DeserializeSafe`](https://docs.kgysoft.net/corelibraries/?topic=html/Overload_KGySoft_Serialization_Xml_XmlSerializer_DeserializeSafe.htm)/[`DeserializeContentSafe`](https://docs.kgysoft.net/corelibraries/?topic=html/Overload_KGySoft_Serialization_Xml_XmlSerializer_DeserializeContentSafe.htm) methods that disallow loading assemblies during the deserialization even if types are specified with their assembly qualified names.
+Of course, this can only protect you if your library (along with the other loaded assemblies) can't be exploited for security attacks.
+The [`XmlSerializer`][xml] can only create objects by using their default constructor and is able to set the public fields and properties.
+It can also create collections by special initializer constructors and can populate them by the standard interface implementations.
+See the security notes at the **Remarks** section of the [`XmlSerializer`][xml] class for more details.

 Unlike binary serialization, which is meant to save the bitwise content of an object, the [`XmlSerializer`][xml] can save and restore the public properties and fields.
 Meaning, it cannot guarantee that the original state of an object can be fully restored unless it is completely exposed by public members.
 The [`XmlSerializer`][xml] can be a good choice for saving configurations or components whose state can be edited in a property grid, for example.